joshbegley/nyt-latest/README.md

 `Can you sort 8 historical events?
 The fall of Rome, the first strike, and the first Christian nation.`\
 https://nytimes.com/interactive/2023/09/22/upshot/flashback.html?searchResultPosition=1

-**Menendez Indictment Appears to Undercut Claims of ‘Two-Tiered System of Justice’**\
+**Menendez Indictment Appears to Undercut Claims of ‘Two-Tiered System’ of Justice**\
 `The indictment of the Democratic senator from New Jersey comes at a politically opportune moment for the besieged Justice Department.`\
 https://nytimes.com/2023/09/22/us/politics/menendez-indictment-republicans-garland-justice.html?searchResultPosition=2